 These can be questions, get-to-know-you activities, or even just silly games.
 However, youth group icebreakers should always come with a purpose.
 Even the most absurd of games can lend to the theme of a message of that day.
 They also have the added benefit of expelling some of the energy that would later lead to distractions during the service.
 Enjoy these fun activities with your youth group!

-Sometimes when a lot of new kids have begun attending service, it is good to welcome them to the group with a name game.
+Sometimes when a lot of new kids have begin attending service, it is good to welcome them to the group with a name game.
 Getting everyone familiar with each other, and starting with the basics of knowing names, is crucial to good teamwork.

 Whomp Em is a fun circle game.
 Have everyone stand in a circle.
 One player is chosen to stand in the middle with a pillow.
-The player in the middle can only get out by hitting someone in the knees with the pillow before they can say their name and someone else's.
+The player in the middle can only get out by hitting someone in the knees with the pillow.
+Then they say their name and someone else’s name in the circle.
 This game is great at relieving excess energy and can go on for a while without getting old.
 Make sure you set the rule that no one can say the same name twice.